The Elusive Unicorn Marketer Explained

-If you haven’t heard the term, or experienced the magic of this rare gem of a demand gen marketer, then get ready.
-You’re about to discover the pot of gold your company’s been looking for!
+If you have yet to hear the term or experience the magic of this rare gem of a B2B marketer, then get ready.
+You're about to discover the pot of gold every business owner has been looking for!

-We’re climbing the beanstalk of B2B marketing to track this elusive creature and find out what it is that makes them so special, including:
+We’re climbing the beanstalk of B2B marketing to track this unique individual and discover what makes them so special.

-You've probably heard the term ‘unicorn' being used to represent anything from a hard to find item to a person who is unlike any other, so you'll know when we say a unicorn is rare, it's rare!
+You've probably heard the term ‘unicorn' being used to represent anything from a hard-to-find item to a person unlike any other, so you'll know when we say a unicorn is rare, it's rare!

 A unicorn demand generation marketer is precisely that:

-An exceptional kind of demand gen marketer that's incredibly hard to find.
-This kind of marketer makes a significant impact on the company they work for: whether it be growth, engagement or awareness, they know how to do it, and they do it well.
+An exceptional kind of B2B marketer that's incredibly hard to find.
+This kind of marketer significantly impacts the company they work for: whether it be growth, engagement or awareness, they know how to do it, and they do it well.